UPDATED May 2022

 Want to evaluate your own or someone else's writing?
 Try using the Six Traits.
-This is an evaluative tool I picked up from Steve, who's a certified Six Traits consultant (no flies on him).
-Though created for use in K-12 classrooms, I've been using it for almost 10 years with my own professional writing and in the writing coaching/consulting we do.
+The criteria were developed by the Northwest Regional Educational Laboratory, based on academic research.
+Though created for K-12 students, I use them in my own writing and with my writing coaching and training clients.
 The traits are a key component of our Gold Standards (view a Gold Standards Six Traits writing worksheet here).
 They're a great tool for anyone charged with writing, editing or content management, and anybody who wants to be a better writer.

 1. Ideas and details that are interesting and important.

 Ideas and details are the heart of your content — what you're writing about and the information you choose to write about it.
 The ideas are the most important things you want your readers to know; details (evidence, examples and explanations) provide support for ideas.
 Check out this post for more on good ideas.

 This is the structure and format of your piece -- the order of your ideas and details, and the way the writer moves from one idea to the next.
 A logical flow is important to keep readers reading.

 Voice is how the writing feels to someone when they read it and it's very important to your audience.
 Your tone should match your platform (research journal, Twitter), your subject (obituary, new client win) and your audience (formal, chatty).
 Voice is the expression of the writer's personality through words.
 Click here for tips on using voice.

 Good writing uses just the right words for an audience that say just the right things.
 Sometimes that means technical jargon or big words, other times it means smaller, simpler language.
 If you write too far above or below your audience's needs/abilities, you've lost them.
 For more tips on knowing your audience, read this guest post for Elance.

 5. Sentence fluency that is smooth and expressive.